trenthuber/cbs/README.md

 The third and final argument is a list of object files and libraries that will be linked to create the target file.
 Here, file extensions *are* required for libraries since they're mixed in with object files.
 The `LIST()` macro can also be used for this list since it too is expected to be NULL-terminated.

-Similar to the global `cflags` variable, there is a global `lflags` variable used by the linker.
+Similar to `cflags`, there is a global `lflags` variable used by the linker.

 ```c
 lflags = LIST("-lm");
 load('s', "main", LIST("first" DYEXT, "second", "third.a"));
 ```

-`DYEXT` is another macro defined as the platform-specific file extension for dynamic libraries, this time to aid the portability of build files.
+`DYEXT` is macro defined to be the platform-specific file extension for dynamic libraries, to aid the portability of build files.

 ### Recursive builds